-- 1. We go back to the original 3D CAD file and tweak the design of the object itself. - 2.
-We modify the revised CAD file for printability; creating separate objects and files as necessary. - 3.
-We export and convert the CAD file to an STL file; which is then checked for printability and repaired if necessary. - 4.
+- We check the printer for potential mechanical issues and perform normal maintenance routines.
+We also check for environmental issues (humidity, temperature). - 2.
+We go back to the original 3D CAD file and tweak the design of the object itself. - 3.
+We modify the revised CAD file for printability; creating separate objects and files as necessary. - 4.
+We export and convert the CAD file to an STL file; which is then checked for printability and repaired if necessary. - 5.
 We slice the new file and print.
-Hoping for the best. - We repeat this process until we successfully print an item.
+Hoping for the best.

+We repeat this process until we successfully print an item.